VictorLandim/pokedex-ribon/readme.md

 ## Functionality

 The main screen will list all pokémon in the database, displaying little information (only its name, number and sprite).
-Clicking on a pokémon will fetch its details (types and evolution chain).
+Clicking on a pokémon will fetch its details (types and evolutions).
 It will be possible to filter the pokémon in display by a text input.

 # How to run